A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Disadvantages of liquidation

+Liquidation is an exit strategy with limited financial returns and which disrupts employee and supplier relationships.
 The earnings on a liquidation are often limited to the asset value, including property, equipment and possibly a client list.
 Employees must seek new employment, supplier relationships are terminated and customers will seek solutions elsewhere.

 8. Bankruptcy

 Bankruptcy is a last resort for failing businesses.
-Filing for bankruptcy will result in assets seized and will impact owners' or directors' credit, but it will also relieve any financial debts.
+Filing for bankruptcy will result in assets being seized and will impact owners' or directors' credit, but it will also relieve any financial debts.

 Advantages of bankruptcy